-Research Fellow, Personal Social Services Research Unit, Department of Health Policy
+Research Fellow, Care Policy and Evaluation Centre, Department of Health Policy

 PhD Candidate, Department of Social Policy

 London School of Economics and Political Science

 Valentina Iemmi is a Research Fellow at the London School of Economics and Political Science, with over 10 years of experience in the field of global mental health policy.

 Global mental health and disabilities